 Casanova Wannabe: Leo is fond of hitting on pretty girls out of his league.
 In The House of Hades, he laments not being as hunky as Jason, because that would have gotten him out of his current situation.

 Dark and Troubled Past: Apparently accidentally killed his mother with his fire powers.
 He also had a divine grandma who (sort of) tried to kill him several times.
 Not to mention Gaea messing with his head.

 Demonic Possession: He gets possessed by an eidolon, which makes him open fire from the Argo II onto New Rome and incurs the fury of the Romans against the Greeks.

-The Engineer: Like all of Hephaestus's kids, but Leo's an especially prodigious one.
+The Engineer: Like all of Hephaestus's kids, he's good at building and fixing, but Leo's an especially prodigious one.
 He kept Festus going and built the Argo II.